Towers and spires

 Taiwan

 The Tianfeng Pagoda is located in Tianxiang, an old tribal Atayal village at the confluence of the Liwu and Dasha Rivers, Taroko Gorge.
-The pagoda was built shortly after 1968, next to the Xiangde Buddhist Temple.
+This pagoda was built shortly after 1968, next to the Xiangde Buddhist Temple.

 The Tianfeng Pagoda.
 The white sculpture in the foreground depicts Guanyin, an East Asian representation of Avalokiteshvara, the Indian boddhisatva of compassion.
-Boddhisatvas are described in depth on the page Religion: Buddhism.
+Boddhisatvas are described on the page Religion: Buddhism.
 (Photo copyright © by Kaj Halberg)

 Turkey